jrick1229/woocommerce-subscriptions-auto-complete-orders/README.md

  For use with [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/).

 Install and activate this plugin.
-It will auto-complete orders upon subscription creation and upon payment confirmation for renewal orders.
+It will auto-complete all orders after successful payment - even subscription renewals.
 ## Requirements

 This plugin was built while WC 3.3.1 and WCS 2.2.17 were current, and have not been tested on any other versions.
 Use at own risk.